Step 4: Review your coverage and read your plan

 Many plans will let you cancel your trip if there’s been a recent terrorist event at your location within a recent amount of days from you arriving, but what about fear of terrorism?
-Fear of travel is typically not covered, unless you consider a plan with Cancel for Any Reason.
+Fear of travel is typically not covered.

 Like fear of terrorism, fear of contracting a disease is not a covered reason for cancelling a trip.
 Read your policy or call the travel insurance provider to make sure.